 - Are additional processors needed for a partition?
 Before adding a processor, ensure that it is necessary.
 A new application in a partition might require more processors, or there may be performance benefits with additional processors.
 Refer to your application documentation for recommendations, and also see the Performance Management Guide in the AIX documentation library. - Are extra processors available?
 To answer this question, use the HMC to check the system for available processors.
-If there are no available processors in your system, you can move a processor from another partition, see "Moving a Processor Between Partitions" on page 26. - Are processors available in other partitions?
+If there are no available processors in your system, you can move a processor from another partition, see Moving a Processor Between Partitions on page 3-3. - Are processors available in other partitions?
 If other partitions are not busy when you need to move a processor to supplement a partition, you can move the processor from one partition to another.
-If this is an option you want to use now, go to "Moving a Processor Between Partitions" on page 26.
+If this is an option you want to use now, go to Moving a Processor Between Partitions on page 3-3.
 If there are no available processors in your system, you can either use a processor from another partition or add hardware to your system.
 If your system has Processors on Demand (POD) features installed, you might decide to enable additional processors now, and then add them to partitions as needed. - Are POD features available?
-If your system has inactive POD features installed, you can activate additional processors, and then add them to partitions as needed.
-To learn more about POD features, see Chapter 5, "Processor on Demand" on page 37. - Does the new number exceed the maximum number of processors in the profile?
+If your system has inactive POD features installed, you can activate additional processors, and then add them to partitions as needed. . - Does the new number exceed the maximum number of processors in the profile?
 When moving processors into a partition, the system allows only as many processors to be added to a partition as are allowed by the maximum set in the partition profile.
 If you plan to add processors to a partition and the partition is already at its maximum, you must change the partition profile to increase the maximum and then reboot the partition. - Do you have more processors to add to another partition?
 If you are in the process of moving processors, repeat the process for any additional processor moves you may need to do. - Are there any licensing requirements you need to consider?
-Check your partition profile worksheets to see if you have noted any licensing requirements when you performed the procedures in "Using the LPAR Planning Worksheets" on page 16.
+Check your partition profile worksheets to see if you have noted any licensing requirements when you performed the procedures in Using the LPAR Planning Worksheets on page 2-5.